-The American Lung Association has a great opportunity for a Specialist, Health Promotions to join our incredible team in the Upper Midwest region.
-Working as a member of the Health Promotion & Education Team, you will join an outstanding group of professionals dedicated to our mission: to save lives by improving lung health and preventing lung disease, through research, education and advocacy.
+The American Lung Association has a great opportunity for a Specialist, Health Promotions to join our incredible team in the Southeast Region.
+Working as a member Health Promotion and Education Team, you will join an outstanding group of professionals dedicated to our mission: to save lives by improving lung health and preventing lung disease, through research, education and advocacy.

 - Coordinate all aspects of grant projects activities, including trainings, presentations, education health fairs, etc. and serve as lead for these activities.

 - Develop and effectively utilize timelines and work plans to ensure completion of program deliverables.

 - Explore opportunities to connect and enhance collaborations throughout the Lung Association.

 - Contribute to quarterly progress reports and monthly reporting of grant activities.